-Students must report absences at least one hour prior to scheduled start times with their assigned instructor.
+Students must report absences at least one hour prior to scheduled start times with their assigned instructor for all lab, simulation and clinical hours.
 If a student is missing more than one class, the student must report their absence to each instructor.
 Instructors are not responsible for communicating absences on behalf of the student.

-Absences must be reviewed by the Program Director prior to a student returning to class or clinical.
-Students may only return to class or clinical after the Program Director has given them an excused absence.
+Absences must be reviewed by the Director of Nursing Education Programs prior to a student returning to class or clinical.
+Students may only return to class or clinical after the Director of Nursing Education Programs has given them an excused absence.